AmmarKhalid123/would-you-rather/README.md

 ## About
-This is a final project by Udacity from React Native Project - React Nanodegree Program
+This is a final project for the second course of Udacity's React Nanodegree Program

 ### TL:DR;
 Visit https://would-you-rather-456.web.app/login to view the application.